lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

         statement_n
     ```

-    The conditions are evaluated in order from the top until some *condition* is satisfied, at that point the corresponding *statement* is executed, and the entire construction is finised.
-If none of the condition satisfies, the *statement* after the final *else* is executed if present.
+    The conditions are evaluated in order from the top until some *condition* is satisfied; at that point, the corresponding *statement* is executed, and the entire construction is finised.
+If none of the conditions satisfies, the *statement* after the final *else* is executed if present.
 There can be any number of `else if` conditions between the initial `if` and the final `else`.

     - The `switch` statement provides another way to write a multi-way branch that is particularly suitable when the condition is some integer or character expression matching one of a set of constants.